 That was posted online August 2013, which must’ve confused the readers who, roughly two weeks earlier, caught the following video on a brand new MusclesGlasses YouTube channel:

 What is MusclesGlasses without, well . . .
 MusclesGlasses?
 Morenstein answered that question two days ago with the appropriately titled “A PSA – Where is MusclesGlasses & The Dawn of The Legend of MusclesGlasses”.

 You know and I know that you don’t want to watch the whole video, I mean, it’s eleven minutes long.
-Essentially he explains that Perrault and EMT parted on amicable terms [debatable considering what the actor himself said], but mainly concentrated on what his new show, The Legend of Muscles Glasses, was going to be.
-[You can also read what's more or less a direct transcript here]
+Essentially he explains that Perrault and EMT parted on amicable terms [debatable considering what the actor himself said], and spends the majority of the time concentrating on what his new show, The Legend of Muscles Glasses, is going to be.
+[You can also read what’s more or less a direct transcript here]

 He explains that the original Epic Meal Time character was “loosely based off the Terminator” a kind of part-hero part-villain all-badass.
 While Perrault’s impressive physique certainly had to do with what MusclesGlasses looked like it’s revealed that the character’s twitter page wasn’t even run by him, but by Morenstein and Lemco.
 I’ve been using the word “character” a lot, because what the video is very clearly stating is that MusclesGlasses and Alex Perrault are not necessarily one and the same.

 The concept of the show is basically “MusclesGlasses f-cking sh-t up any which way.”
 Their workaround for Perrault no longer being around is that MG is like Batman, in that Kilmer, Clooney, Bale, et al. have all portrayed the Caped Crusader.
 He also takes after another DC hero in that, as seen in the trailer above, the aviators fall to Earth like a ring of a particular hue.